GeRDI-Project/HarvesterControlCenter/README.md

     python manage.py test
 ```

-### Running in dev mode
+### Running in developer mode

-First, create a super-user
+First, create a super-user and then swith DEBUG mode on in settings.py

 ```bash
     python manage.py createsuperuser